-NCAC Target & Range Activities Committee (Shooting Sports)
+NCAC Range & Target Activities Committee (Shooting Sports)

 From Cub Scouting to Venturing and Sea Scouting, all program divisions use responsible outdoor activities to promote character development and values-based leadership training.
 Shooting sports have the ability to attract and retain youth in the movement.
 Millions of young people participate in one or more of the sports annually guided by adult volunteers who have the training and knowledge to provide quality programs in a safe and effective way.
 The NCAC Range & Target Activities Committee verifies qualified supervision, appropriate planning, approved ranges, and proper equipment is available for all shooting sports events.
 The committee supports the Council’s goals of ensuring training opportunities for leaders to help them support safe and authorized marksmanship activities.